yochannah/Corrfunc/docs/source/python-interface.rst

 .. testcode:: theory

-          from Corrfunc.theory.wp import wp
+          from corrfunc.theory.wp import wp
           results_wp = wp(boxsize, pimax, nthreads, rbins, X, Y, Z)

-Calculating 3-D autocorrelation (``Corrfunc.theory.xi``)
+Calculating 3-D autocorrelation (``corrfunc.theory.xi``)
 ------------------------------------------------------------

-Corrfunc can also compute the 3-D auto-correlation function, :math:`\xi(r)`.
+corrfunc can also compute the 3-D auto-correlation function, :math:`\xi(r)`.
 Like :math:`w_p(r_p)`, this calculation also enforces periodic boundary conditions and an auto-correlation.
 Randoms are calculated analytically on the supplied boxsize.

 .. testcode:: theory

-          from Corrfunc.theory.xi import xi
+          from corrfunc.theory.xi import xi
           results_xi = xi(boxsize, nthreads, rbins, X, Y, Z)

-Calculating 3-D pair-counts (``Corrfunc.theory.DD``)
+Calculating 3-D pair-counts (``corrfunc.theory.DD``)
 -----------------------------------------------------

-Corrfunc can return the pair counts in 3-D real-space for a set of arrays.
+corrfunc can return the pair counts in 3-D real-space for a set of arrays.
 The calculation can be either auto or cross-correlation, *and* with or without periodic boundaries.
 The pairs are always double-counted.
 Additionally, if the smallest bin is ``0.0`` for an autocorrelation, then the self-pairs *will* be counted.

 .. testcode:: theory

-          from Corrfunc.theory.DD import DD
+          from corrfunc.theory.DD import DD
           results_DD = DD(autocorr, nthreads, rbins, X, Y, Z)

-Calculating 2-D pair-counts (``Corrfunc.theory.DDrppi``)
+Calculating 2-D pair-counts (``corrfunc.theory.DDrppi``)
 --------------------------------------------------------
-Corrfunc can return the pair counts in 2-D real-space for a set of arrays.
+corrfunc can return the pair counts in 2-D real-space for a set of arrays.
 The calculation can be either auto or cross-correlation, *and* with or without periodic boundaries.
 The projected separation, :math:`r_p` is calculated in the X-Y plane while the line-of-sight separation, :math:`\pi` is calculated in the Z plane.